caltechlibrary/andor/docs/Workflow-Scheme.md

 doesn't support delating objects.
 You can create the illusion of deletion by be clever with your workflow definitions.

-[^1]: objects have a field called "\_Workflow" that holds the name of the workflow they are currently associated with.
+[^1]: objects have a field called "\_WorkQueue" that holds the name of the workflow queue they are currently associated with